 Given the benefits, it’s unsurprising that the Government has expressed strong support of mediation as a quicker, simpler and more effective way for separating couples to resolve family issues.

 So much so, the Ministry of Justice is committed to spending £25m over the next year to support publicly-funded mediation and is also backing a requirement that will ensure all couples consider mediation before taking their dispute to court.

 If you believe that this is something that would be effective for you in your separation, mediation offers an established means of moving forward and avoids the potentially traumatic and divisive effect of a court battle.

-We have family mediators who can talk to you about your options and help you focus on finding practical, workable solutions to your family problems.
+We can talk to you about your options and help you focus on finding practical, workable solutions to your family problems.

 Alternatively, complete our online enquiry form and a member of our team will get back to you.